red-scale-dragon/docs/docs/api-reference/helpers.md

 `public static function dir(string $extra = "") : ?string`

-This will return the html-ready directory for an item in `resources/assets` when `$extra` contains a valid filename or path.
+This will return the HTML-ready directory for an item in `resources/assets` when `$extra` contains a valid filename or path.
 If `$extra` is empty, then it will return the path to `resources/assets`.
 First the method will look for the file in your `app/resources/assets` directory, and if it doesn't exist, it will look for it in the Dragon Framework directory.

 ### `Dragon\Core\Config`